-Every month our Patient and Partnership Advisory Group (PPAG) meet together to discuss topics that are raised at the Patient Network meetings and also topics from the CCG.
+Every month our Patient and Partnership Advisory Group (PPAG) meet together to discuss topics that are raised at the Patient Voice Partnership meetings and also topics from the CCG.

 Recently, the PPAG Group received training on social media so that they can follow the CCG Twitter account and other social media used by patients.
-By using social media keeps members up to date on current NHS issues.
+Using social media keeps members up to date on current NHS issues.

 Ranjit is currently a Commissioner at the Criminal Cases Review Commission.
 He was previously a deputy chairman of the Commission for Racial Equality, Governor of the BBC, Trustee of the National Gallery, a Civil Service Commissioner and a Judicial Appoimtments Commissioner.
-He ilalso served for 10 years as chairman of the Heart of Birmingham PCT.
+He also served for 10 years as chairman of the Heart of Birmingham PCT.
 He has spent his early career as a practitioner and lecturer in youth and community work.

 |Patient Representative||Chris Vaughan

 Chris is retired with a grown-up family and with considerable community experience.

 As a Patient Representative for the CCG, Chris co-chairs the ICOF Patient Network and sits on the Governing Board for the CCG.
 He also represents the patient point of view with the CCG-led Integrated Urgent Care Service (formerly 111).

 Chris is a Public Governor at the Birmingham Community Healthcare Foundation Trust and chairs his local surgery's Patient Participation Group in Ladywood.

 Chris is active in his local community, chairing the Summerfields Residents Association and Friends of Edgbaston Reservoir, with a large network of contacts in his locality which helps him to keep in touch.